ambaena/scrum-psm1-cheatsheet/README.md

 > If Scrum Team come large, they should consider reorganizing into multiple cohesive teams, each focused in same Product. **They should share same Product Goal, Product Owner and Product Backlog`**

 ### Product Owner.
 - Maximizes the **value** delivery chain.
 - Manages the **Product Backlog**.
 - The Product Owner represents the interests of the business or community product stakeholders through the content and order of the Product Backlog.
 - Customer interaction.
+- **Main** responsible for engaging the stakeholders, but not unique.
+All Scrum team is responsible.
 - Progress inpection.
 - Product Owner musth have **authority**.

 ### Developers.
 - They are responsible for transforming the idea reflected in the **Product Backlog** into **Incrementals**.
 - **Self-Managed** and **Cross-Funcional**.
+- Allowed to update **Product Backlog**, but the PO remains accountable.
+- Estimate the **size** of the **Product Backlog**.

 ### Scrum Master.
 - Is responsible to make **Scrum** run smoothly.
+- **Accountable** for establishing Scrum
 - Cause the removal of **impediments**.
 - Coaching.
 - Meeting facilitation.
+- Actions may take in starting up Scrum implementation:
+    - Ask the developers to introduce themselves to each others and tell about their skills and background.
+    - Ask the PO to explain the product, its bussines need, history, goals...
+    - Ask the developers to discuss and identify the way they are going to develop the product. =
+- Facilate stakeholders collaboration as requested or needed.

+### Staled Scrum.
+- Multiple Scrum teams working on one product.
+- Only One Product Owner per Product Goal, so same Product Backlog.
+- One integrated Increment, so unique Increment.
+- Don't need to be synchronized.
+- Definition of Done for teams, but every team can have own DOD.
+Team DOD is a minimum that every team must follow.

 </br>